damolinx/vscode-macros/README.md

 # Macros for VS Code

-A **macro** is a JavaScript script that lets you automate tasks or add custom tools to VS Code using its standard [extensibility APIs](https://code.visualstudio.com/api/references/vscode-api) but without the overhead of maintaining a full extension.
-Macros are ideal for workspace-specific automation, enhancing your workflow with custom utilities, or quickly prototyping extension features.
+A **macro** is a lightweight script—written in either JavaScript or TypeScript—that lets you automate tasks or build custom tools in VS Code using standard [extensibility APIs](https://code.visualstudio.com/api/references/vscode-api), without the complexity of maintaining a full extension.
+Macros are ideal for workspace-specific automation, streamlining your workflow with custom utilities, or rapidly prototyping extension-like behavior.

+Macros can be easily managed through the [**Macro Explorer**](#macro-explorer-view), allowing you to work with on-disk libraries or in-memory documents.
+TypeScript is supported out of the box—transpilation is handled automatically.
+Macros can contribute UI views, including Webview and TreeView views, enabling more complex experiences.

-Implementation-wise, these macro scripts are executed within [sandboxes](https://nodejs.org/api/vm.html#class-vmscript) hosted within the process of this extension.
-This approach provides isolated execution, with full access to `vscode` and NodeJS APIs.
+Under the hood, macros are run inside [Node.js VM sandboxes](https://nodejs.org/api/vm.html#class-vmscript) within the extension's context.
+This setup provides isolated execution—within the constraints of the sandbox—while still granting full access to VS Code’s API and core Node.js modules.

 ## Getting Started

 1. Create a new macro:
-   - **Option 1**: Use the **Macros: New Macro** command.
+   - **Option 1**: Use the **Macros: New Macro** command, or the `+` buttons in the [**Macro Explorer**](#macro-explorer-view).
-   - **Option 2**: Create an empty `javascript` editor and use the **Macros: Fill File with Template** command.
+   - **Option 2**: Create an *untitled* document, with `javascript` or `typescript` language
-   - **Option 3**: Ask the `@macros` chat agent to create a macro for you.
+   - **Option 3**: Ask the `@macros` Chat agent to create a macro for you.

-   > ℹ️ Save your macro files using a `.macro.js` extension.
-This enables UI controls, IntelliSense, and other macro-specific features.
+   > ℹ️ Save your macro files using a `.macro.js` or `.macro.ts` extension.
+These enable UI controls, IntelliSense, and other macro-specific features.

 2. Write, or update, your macro code.
+   - You can use the **Macros: Fill File with Template** command in an existing editor.
    - See [Available References](#available-code-references).

     **Example: "Hello, World!" macro**